QuanPhanguyen/quanphanguyen.github.io/_includes/about/en.md

 I've been inking down stories since I was nine years old.
 My first publication arrived in the form of a Minecraft fanfiction posted on Wattpad, and it was soon followed in the next year by a realm-bending tale of me and my friends with elements suspiciously akin to a children's novel dealing with a feline, an arcanist, and a closet.

-I play piano, I practice stenography, I do digital art, traditional art, other types of art, I make edits to songs I enjoy with clips of videos I feel strongly about, I have a Youtube channel that's more like an archive of moments I remember fondly, and I host games like Dungeons and Dragons, scavenger hunts, or contests/quizzes/challenges to bring some joy into my friend's sad lives.
+I play piano, I write fan fiction, I practice stenography, I do digital art, traditional art, all sorts of other types of art, I make edits to songs I enjoy with clips of videos I feel strongly about, I have a Youtube channel that's more like an archive of moments I remember fondly, and I host games like Dungeons and Dragons, scavenger hunts, or contests/quizzes/challenges to bring some joy into my friend's sad lives.
 Where would they be without me.

-I write too, I suppose.
+I write, too.

 UC Berkeley graciously bestowed upon me a B.A in English in 2024.
 I additionally completed a Minor in Creative Writing while serving as an Editor for Berkeley's student-run publication journal, Berkeley Fiction Review.